sdiehl/wiwinwlh/tutorial.md

 # ...
 ```

-Modules dependency graphs optionally may by cyclic (i.e. they import symbols
+Modules' dependency graphs optionally may be cyclic (i.e. they import symbols
 from each other) through the use of a boot file, but this is often best avoided
 if at all possible.

 Various module import strategies exist.
 For instance, we may:

-Import of all symbols into the local namespace.
+Import all symbols into the local namespace.

 ```haskell
 import Data.List
 ```

-Import of select symbols into the local namespace:
+Import select symbols into the local namespace:

 ```haskell
 import Data.List (nub, sort)